mj514316/blog/content/post/2018-11-21-deep-autoencoder-neural-networks-for-maximal-christmas-decoration-enjoyment.markdown

 * Can we classify the songs based on artist or genre?
 * Can we get it working on the Raspberry Pi?

-For the next post, we'll be exploring how to improve the encoding by removing the end bits from the code, allowing the intermediate features to capture a richer representation of the important parts of the song.
-I'll also show how we can use a 1D Convolutional Network to build a more accurate classifier.
+For the next post, we'll be exploring how to improve the encoding by removing the end bits from the song, allowing the intermediate features to capture a richer representation of the important parts of the song.
+I'll also show how we can use a 1D Convolutional Network to build a more accurate reconstruction.
 Do you have other ideas? **Comment below to let me know!**